reezmahanan/Portfolio-Website/README.md

    c:\xampp\htdocs\portfolio
    ```

-2. **Add Your Profile Image**:
+2. **Add Your Profile Images**:
-   - Add your profile photo as `Profile.jpg` in the portfolio folder
+   - Add your hero profile photo as `Profile.jpg` in the portfolio folder
+   - Add your about section photo as `About Me.jpg` in the portfolio folder
-   - Recommended size: 400x400px or larger (square)
+   - Recommended size: 400x400px or larger (square for hero, any size for about)
    - Supported formats: JPG, PNG

 3. **Start XAMPP**: